HafizMuhammadBilal-NS/PATIENT-MANAGEMENT-SYSTEM/README.md

 # PATIENT-MANAGEMENT-SYSTEM
-This is a project for Library Management System, using the concepts of programming fundamentals using c++ This includes features like:
+This is a project for Library Management System, using the concepts of programming fundamentals using C++ **This includes features like:**

 - adding patients
 - displaying previous patients